LarsBehrenberg/testing-copy/content/posts/pierre-auguste-renoir.md

     sideGalleryImages:
       - imageTitle: One of Renoir's paintings of the Fontainbleau forest.
         imageUrl: /assets/renoir-fontainbleau-jules-le-coeur.jpg
-      - imageTitle: Renoir's muse and girlfriend was Lise Trehot.
-This painting of her with a parasol was accepted by the Salon in 1868 and received positive reviews.
+      - imageTitle: Renoir's Woman with Parasol and Child, from 1874-6
-        imageUrl: /assets/renoir-lise-trehot-with-parasol.jpg
+        imageUrl: /assets/renoir-woman-with-parasol-and-child.jpg
       - imageTitle: Renoir's La Grenouillere (the Frogpond) is remarkably similar to Monet's work of the same name.
         imageUrl: /assets/renoir-la-grenouillere-the-frogpond.jpg